nexiality/documentation/release/nexial-core-v3.2.changelog.md

 - [ErrorTracker](../userguide/ExecutionLogs#errortracker-error-only-log-file): new feature to trap all step-wise errors into a separate log file so that we can streamline root cause analysis.
   - minor HTML-level changes to improve the display of ErrorTracker logs (in email notification).
+- Ensure Nexial (re)reads datasheets per plan step to ensure the latest information being parsed for execution.
+This enhancement supports the scenario where preceding plan step would modify data sheets for subsequent plan steps.

 ### [Batch Files](../userguide/BatchFiles)